MySQL

 When the database is enabled, multiple settings and metrics become available in the dashboard.
 Please refer to the MySQL usage section to learn more.

 Database plans differ mostly in the available storage, as well as the associated computing power.
 Usually MySQL and PHP are scaled alongside since they rely on each other.
-Start small, scale on demand.
+As a rule of thumb, match PHP XS with MySQL XS, PHP SM with MySQL SM etc. See database performance.

 The database is optional on fortrabbit.
 Your application may not require a database at all.
 Kirby, Statamic and Grav as static file systems are not requiring MySQL in the basic setup at all.
 Or maybe you run a Laravel application that only consumes a third party API or uses Redis.
 Please refer to the software requirements of your CMS or framework.